Mint-Home-Technologies/mint-interview/02-wizard-application/README.md

 ## Overview

-In this challenge, you will create a full-stack application that simulates a quote request wizard for HVAC services.
-This is a real-world scenario that our customers use to request quotes for our services.
+In this challenge, you will create a simple and lightweight full-stack application that simulates a multi-step quote request wizard for HVAC installations.
+This is a simplified version of a real-world scenario where our customers request a quote online for our services.
+YOu can see our current implementation in our website www.minthome.com (At the moment we are only servicing Texas, Nevada and Arizona).

 ## Requirements